If you want to view the mobile version of a website from your web browser, there are five straightforward ways to do it.

 The Desktop view occasionally looks very similar to the Tablet view, so make sure you’re not zoomed in on your browser.

-The Tablet view appears somewhat smaller than the Desktop view but with black space around the site content, mimicking a more realistic tablet size.
+The Tablet view appears somewhat smaller than the Desktop view.
+The main difference is the extra black space around the site content, mimicking a more realistic tablet size.

 View the mobile version of a website in the WordPress Customizer